 Here’s a link to the debate regarding release surgery on Podiatry Today.
 That this surgery’s value could even be called into question in a well known publication, should give most patients pause.

 Podiatrists may recommend surgery only after you have tried…nearly every other method of relieving pain for a long period, usually six months to a year.
-If that sounds intense it’s because most patients don’t need surgery.
+If that sounds intense it’s because most patients don’t need Plantar Fasciitis Surgery.